vedtam/aperio-test-app/README.md

 ## DEPENDENCIES:

 • Lit-Element
-	- Web Components base class for creating and rendering into the Shadow DOM of our Custom Elements
+	- Web Components base class for creating and rendering into the Shadow DOM of our own Custom Elements

 • Typescript
-	- For typing in element methods and compiling Javascript to the latest spec
+	- For typing element methods and compiling Javascript to the latest spec when its the case

-• Redux (optional)
+• Redux
-	- For storing and accessing mock data for the list of cards and the eindividual blog entry element (page)
+	- For storing and accessing mock data for the list of cards and the eindividual blog entry element

 • Pwa-helpers
 	- `router.js` for handling navigation between pages
-	- `connect-mixin.js` (optional) for connecting our Custom Element to the Redux store
+	- `connect-mixin.js` for connecting our Custom Element to the Redux store

 • Snowpack
 	- Bundling project dependencies only!
 Ie: LitElement, Redux.